-Move on to 'Assess' only if you have completed ALL of the items on these checklists
+Move on to 'Assess' only if you have completed ALL of the items on these checklist

-Checklist Completed 🗸
+Completed 🗸

-Team decided (record team members).
+1. Team decided (record team members).

 2. Time made available to discuss key questions with staff.

 3. Photographs of current information boards and display methods taken.

-4. Understand organisation's policy.
+4. Understand trust policy.